CityPlace, Toronto: Criticism

 Some planners, architects and politicians have questioned the prudence of the development's urban design.
 Critics have lauded the architectural excellence of the buildings themselves, but believe suburban ideals have been engineered into the streetscape.
 While not opposed to high density, critics cite the project's isolation as a potential hindrance to the future health of the fledgling community.
 They believe that as with other Toronto high rise developments in the past, CityPlace's lack of interconnectedness with the surrounding city may lead to ghettoization of residents.
 Others believe community prosperity may be affected by the upward mobility of current purchasers.
 A lack of large units deters families from choosing CityPlace as a desirable place to live, threatening to recreate the conditions experienced in St. James Town and Regent Park, based on a dated article from 2007.

-However, as the debate continues, proponents with a more optimistic view towards CityPlace's future have cited recent developments such as Canoe Landing Park, the rising prestige of the adjacent King West area and other future developments on the horizon in the Toronto Entertainment District as evidence of Cityplace's success.
+However, as the debate continues, proponents with a more optimistic view towards CityPlace's future have cited developments such as Canoe Landing Park, the rising prestige of the adjacent King West area and other future developments on the horizon in the Toronto Entertainment District as evidence of Cityplace's success.